openstenoproject/plover/README.txt

 by Mirabai Knight.
 Code and technical design by Joshua Harlan Lifton.
 Additional code contributions by Hesky Fisher.

-Supported stenotype machines:
+Supported stenotype protocols:
- * Microsoft SideWinder X4 keyboard
+ * QWERTY keyboards with n-key rollover (e.g. Microsoft SideWinder X4)
- * Gemini PR stenography machine
+ * Gemini PR (a.k.a.
+Gemini Enhanced)
- * Stentura Protege, Cybra, and Fusion stenography machines
+ * TX Bolt (a.k.a.
+Gemini TX)

 Contact the authors if you would like Plover to support your stenotype machine.